Roy L. Simpson

-ROY L. SIMPSON, DNP, RN, DPNAP, FAAN, FACMI, has more than 30 years of experience in nursing informatics and in senior executive administration.
+ROY L. SIMPSON, DNP, RN, DPNAP, FAAN, FACMI, is a Professor, clinical track, and has more than 30 years of experience in nursing informatics and in senior executive administration.
 His primary executive research focus pioneered the development and funding of the Werley and Lang Nursing Minimum Data Set (NMDS).

 NMDS is a minimum set of nursing data elements with uniform definitions and categories, including nursing problems, diagnoses, interventions and patient outcomes approved by the American Nurses Association.